 Lifestyle and home remedies

 - Track your triggers.
 If you have frequent symptoms, you might want to take note of your symptoms and your activities.
 This can help identify substances or actions that may trigger premature ventricular contractions.

 - Modify your substance use.
 Caffeine, alcohol, tobacco and stimulant drugs are known triggers of premature ventricular contractions.
 Reducing or avoiding these substances can reduce your symptoms.

 Preparing for your appointment

 You're likely to start by seeing your family doctor.
-However, in some cases when you call to set up an appointment, you may be referred to a doctor trained in diagnosing and treating heart conditions (cardiologist).
+Or you might be referred to a doctor trained in diagnosing and treating heart conditions (cardiologist).

 Here's some information to help you get ready for your appointment.